 Treatment with medicines

-If you're dependent on heroin or another opioid, you may be offered a substitute drug, such as methadone.
+If you're dependent on heroin or another opioid, you may be offered a substitute drugs, such as methadone or buprenorphine.

 This means you can get on with your treatment without having to worry about withdrawing or buying street drugs.